 Hispanic Professors on Campus

-- Reinaldo Correa Díaz, Lecturer in Architecture, firstname.lastname@example.org
+- Reinaldo Correa Díaz, Assistant Teaching Professor of Architecture, firstname.lastname@example.org

 - J. Eliseo De León, Adjunct Assistant Professor of Food Science and Human Nutrition, email@example.com